 The following information relating to Cenovus's credit ratings is provided as it relates to the Corporation's financing costs and liquidity.
 Specifically, credit ratings affect Cenovus's ability to obtain short-term and long-term financing and the cost of such financing.
-A reduction in the current rating on Cenovus's debt by the Corporation's rating agencies or a negative change in its ratings outlook could adversely affect Cenovus's cost of financing and its access to sources of liquidity and capital.
+A reduction in the current rating on Cenovus's debt by the Corporation's rating agencies or a negative change in its ratings outlook could adversely affect Cenovus's cost of financing, its access to sources of liquidity and capital, and potentially obligate it to post incremental collateral in the form of cash, letters of credit or other financial instruments.
 See "Risk Factors" in this AIF for further information.